-WEARING SCHEDULE.
+WEARING SCHEDULE:

-The wearing and replacement schedules should be determined by the eve care professional.
-Regular checkups, as determined by the eve care professional. are extremely important.
-Daily Wear
+The wearing and replacement schedules should be determined by the eye care professional.
+Regular checkud as determined by the eye care professional, are extremely important.

+Daily Wear:

 There may be a tendency for the daily wear patient to over wear the lenses initially.
 Therefore, the importance of adhering to a proper, initial daily wearing schedule should be stressed to these patients.
 The wearing schedule should be determined by the eye care professional.
 The wearing schedule chosen by the eye care professional should be provided to the patient.